s3ql/s3ql/README.txt

     directory at a given point in time.

   • Support for high latency, low bandwidth connections.
-S3QL saves the file and directory structure in a database that is downloaded from S3 when the file system is mounted and uploaded again when the file system is unmounted.
+S3QL saves the file and directory structure in a database that is downloaded once when the file system is mounted and uploaded again when the file system is unmounted.
 All operations that do not directly write or read file contents can therefore be carried out very fast without any network transactions.
 (Such operations are directory creation, moving and renaming files, changing permissions, etc).

     File contents are cached, so reading or writing to a file requires network access only if the data is not yet in the cache.
 Each file is also split